 Aiclay's blade to me is a safer blade as there's a handle on it.
 Makes it very easy to see where the sharp side is (especially for beginners, THAT'S really very important), so you get a much more kid-friendly blade with all the sharpness you need there!

 It's very short so it's compact too, BUT for me I'd rather a longer blade so I can cut bigger clays better!
 (Aiclay's Pocket Kitchen tutorials' are all miniature food, so you really don't need long blades for that)

 One of the most important technique I use with the blades is to scrape flattened clay pieces out from the working surface.
 If you try to pry it up with your finger or fingernails, you'll most likely going to distort the clay!

 For this, you need to make sure you go in a swift, ZIGZAG motion while moving to other side.
 If the clay piece is too big, you need to "catch it" and hold it while continuing the motion.
-(YOLO!
+(Just do it!
 Don't ZIGZAG too slow otherwise it might get stuck on the blade)

 So for Aiclay's blade, because it's so small, I have to hold it really close to the part where the blade cuts through the clay so it's quite hard to manoeuvre the blade for one.

 You can see the clay kind of distorting for huge clay pieces like this (which I work with most of the time), and the handle kinda makes it so that I have to "hold the clay" earlier compared to the first blade.

 I think it's quite difficult to understand what I mean unless you try it out yourself, but hope it gives you some sort of idea.